A History of Mastertronic

 By Anthony Guter

-This history is dedicated to the memory of Frank Herman, who died 30 March 2009
+is dedicated to the memory of Frank Herman, who died 30 March 2009.

-Mastertronic was founded in 1983 by three experienced businesmen Martin Alper, Frank Herman and Alan Sharam.
-Based in London, they had some financial backing from a small outside group of investors.
-Unlike many of our competitors in the games software business, the company was not set up by programmers seeking an outlet for their creations, nor was it part of an established business with money to spare, dipping its corporate toe in the games industry's rising tide.
-Mastertronic’s founders gave up their other interests and committed themselves to succeeding as publishers by selling games as cheaply as possible.
+The business that became Mastertronic was started in London late in 1983 by four experienced businessmen:- Frank Herman, Martin Alper, Terry Medway and Alan Sharam.
+Unlike many of its competitors in the games software business, the company was not set up by programmers seeking an outlet for their creations, nor was it part of an established business with money to spare, dipping its corporate toe in the games industry's rising tide.
+As the business grew, Herman, Alper and Sharam gave up their other interests and committed themselves to succeeding as publishers by selling games as cheaply as possible.
 Other publishers seemed to be concerned only with the process of creating the software and marketing an image, a strategy aimed directly at the consumer, with the hope that customer demand would somehow bring the games into the shops.
 In contrast, Mastertronic aimed its strategy at the distributors and retailers.
 If the games could be put on the shelves then the low selling price would do the rest.

 Why was it called Mastertronic?
 As part of a general marketing plan in which the word Master was going to be used with lots of other words.
 I think in the very early days it was intended to distribute various electrical products but only the computer games were successful.

-We briefly published records under the name Mastersound and videos as Mastervision.
+The company briefly published records under the name Mastersound and videos as Mastervision.
 These were not particularly succesful ventures.
-We also used MasterAdventurer for those games that fell under the “adventure” category.
+They also used MasterAdventurer for those games that fell under the “adventure” category.
 This was partly due to early dealings with Carnell Software to publish an elaborate adventure game for the Spectrum called Wrath of Magra.
 Carnell Software was in financial difficulties and ceased trading in the summer of 1984.
-We republished two of their earlier releases, Volcanic Dungeon and Black Crystal.
+Two of their titles were republished, Volcanic Dungeon and Black Crystal.

 The computer games market in the UK in 1983